freeradical777/Project-Labyrinth/README.md

 # Project-Labyrinth
-A maze game written in python.
+A maze game written in python complete with a Minotaur that chases you.